-- Southwest Rapid Rewards® Plus Credit Card – 40,000 points after you spend $1,000 on purchases in the first three months of account opening.
+- Southwest Rapid Rewards® Plus Credit Card – Earn 40,000 bonus points after spending $1,000 on purchases in the first three months your account is open.

-- Southwest Rapid Rewards® Premier Credit Card – 40,000 points after you spend $1,000 on purchases in the first three months of account opening.
+- Southwest Rapid Rewards® Premier Credit Card – Earn 40,000 bonus points after spending $1,000 on purchases in the first three months your account is open.

-- Southwest Rapid Rewards® Priority Credit Card– 40,000 points after you spend $1,000 on purchases in the first three months of account opening.
+- Southwest Rapid Rewards® Priority Credit Card – Earn 40,000 bonus points after spending $1,000 on purchases in the first three months your account is open.

-- Southwest Rapid Rewards® Premier Business Credit Card – 60,000 Southwest points after you spend $3,000 on purchases in the first three months from account opening.
+- Southwest® Rapid Rewards® Premier Business Credit Card – Earn 60,000 Southwest points after you spend $3,000 on purchases in the first three months from account opening.